jordanbsanders/jordanbsanders/README.md

 * 📅 15+ years of software engineering experience
 * 🏢 Chief Technologist for multiple organizations
-* 🌱 Co-founded a software start-up and grew it from 2 employees to over 20 at peak
+* 🌱 Co-founded a software start-up and grew it from 2 employees to over 20

 [LinkedIn](https://linkedin.com/in/jordanbsanders) | [Noteworthy Projects](https://jordanbsanders.com/projects) | [jordanbsanders.com](https://jordanbsanders.com)